About

 Smita Chakraborty

-Smita Chakraborty is a MCnetITN3 PhD student working on the development of hadronisation within the Ariadne project.
+Smita Chakraborty was a MCnetITN3 PhD student working on the development of hadronisation within Pythia.

 Leif Gellersen